kyaukyuai/gpt-all-star/README.md

 7. Edit the team members

 If you want to change the team members, edit the `gpt_all_star/agents.yml` file.

+## 🕴 Current Situation

+This is a research project and the main focus is currently on validating `Client Web Applications` in `React` and `ChakraUI` using `JavaScript`.
+We would like to test other languages and libraries as well and welcome contributions.

 ## 🔎 Examples